emmanueletukudo/truid-challenge/README.md

 ```
 ## Deployment
 To prepare the application for deployment, follow the steps below:
-1. `CD` into the client folder and run the `npm run build` your the terminal for `mac` users and command prompt for `windows` users.
+1. `CD` into the client folder and run the `npm run build` in the terminal for `mac` users and command prompt for `windows` users.
+2. Run `npm run prod` to export the application to static HTML and Javascript, the exported files can be found in the out folder.

-2. Chose a loud hosting server to deploy your app in my case `Heruku`.
+3. Chose a cloud hosting server to deploy your app to,  in my case `Heruku`.

+4. Connect your `giHub` to the `Heruku`.

+5. Publish your app.
+Happy Hacking.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.